Introduction

 • Self-assembly: Adatom movement enables formation of ordered structures

-• We can generate data systematically across different conditions
+• Systematic data generation across different conditions

 Why Cu(100)?